calvinw/rmarkdown-colab-google-docs/README.md

 1. ipynb
 1. docx

-The ipynb files can be uploaded to Google Colab once they are created.
-Each one specifies the correct kernel (R or python3) for colab to use.
+The ipynb files can be uploaded and opened in [Google Colab](https://colab.research.google.com/) once they are created.
+Each one specifies the correct kernel (R or python3) for Colab to use.

-These ipynb files are created by a command line tool called jupytext.
+These ipynb files are created by a command line tool called [jupytext](https://github.com/mwouts/jupytext).

 Jupytext allows converting from rmarkdown or (regular) markdown to ipynb formats.

 We use `rmarkdown::render` in our Makefile to render the html, pdf, md and docx versions of our files, then `jupytext` to render from md to ipynb.

-Jupyter must be installed as well since it is used to create the R kernel version of the ipynb formats.
+[Jupyter](https://jupyter.org/) must be installed as well since it is used to create the R kernel version of the ipynb formats.
 Also the R kernel of Jupyter is used in the R versions of the ipynb Colab formats.
 This kernel choice works in Google Colab, though it is not advertised yet.

 To see what the project depends on look at the .gitlab-ci.yml file since that is a recipe to install pre-reqs for this project.
 Roughly the relevant things to install are as follows: